-There is no access to the eastbound platform of Ledbury railway station for people with disabilities or limited mobility.
+There is no ground level access to the eastbound platform of Ledbury railway station for people with disabilities or limited mobility.
 In addition there is limited car parking.
 The current NDP indicates support for improvements, but it has not yet been possible to deliver these.
 Adjacent land has been submitted for assessment as employment land and these proposals would also provide access to the eastbound platform and some car parking.
-See question 3b to give your views.
+See question 3b and Figure 3 page 15 (the red star indicates the proposed access) to give your views.